Dmitry Volkov (entrepreneur): Business

-Art Activity
+Art activity

 In the spring of 2015, Volkov assisted in publishing a series of art books "Contemporary Art" dedicated to the modern Russian artists, and their role in the context of the development of Russian and global culture.
-He performed and held a number of art events together with Oleg Kulik, a modern artist and a performer, including “Strict Proof of an External World” in the spring of 2015.
-In the summer of 2015 he organized an expedition of Social Discovery Group employees to the Burning Man, where he presented the result of his latest project with Oleg Kulik – installation "Oraculetang".
+He performed and held several art events together with Oleg Kulik, a modern artist and a performer, including "Strict Proof of an External World" in the spring of 2015.
+In the summer of 2015, he organized an expedition of Social Discovery Group employees to Burning Man, where he presented the result of his latest project with Oleg Kulik – the installation "Oraculetang".

 In September 2015 Volkov arranged a pop-up exhibition of modern technological art "Superconduction: challenge of art & technology" in Riga.

-From January 1, 2016 to 2017 he was a member of the Board of Trustees of the Tretyakov Gallery support Fund.
-On 15 April 2016, a new exhibition "Modern art: 1960-2000.
-Restart” was launched in Tretyakov Gallery with his contribution.
+From 1 January 2016 to 2017, he was a member of the Board of Trustees of the Tretyakov Gallery Support Fund.
+On 15 April 2016, a new exhibition, "Modern Art: 1960–2000.
+Restart,” was launched in Tretyakov Gallery with his contribution.

-In 2016-2017, the fund partnered the grant program of Garage Museum of Contemporary Art that awards grants to young artists of "Art and technology", and Dmitriy became the museum patron till 2021.
+In 2016–2017, the fund partnered with the grant program of Garage Museum of Contemporary Art that awards grants to young artists of "Art and technology", and Dmitriy became the museum patron till 2021.

 In September 2016, during the exhibition "Collection!
-Modern art in the USSR and Russia in 1950-2000" he presented the Parisian Centre Pompidou with a piece by Sergey Bugaev-Afrika.
+Modern Art in the USSR and Russia in 1950–2000" he presented the Parisian Centre Pompidou with a piece by Sergey Bugaev-Afrika.

 In 2017, Business Insider named "Aliens? — Yes!", the collaboration of Dmitriy Volkov and the artist Andrey Bartenev, one of the best scenes of the Burning Man festival in Nevada, USA.

-In May 2019, Dmitriy Volkov, together with media artists Natalia Altufova and Yaroslav Kravtsov, presented a multimedia pop-up project Faced2Faced, as part of the special program at the 58th Venice Biennale.
+In May 2019, Dmitriy Volkov and media artists Natalia Altufova and Yaroslav Kravtsov presented a multimedia pop-up project, Faced2Faced, as part of the special program at the 58th Venice Biennale.

 In 2018, Volkov's fund SDG Arts & Science Foundation partnered with the Educational Center of the Moscow Museum of Modern Art.
-On November 28, 2019 the Moscow Museum of Modern Art launched the exhibition "This Is Not a Book.
+On 28 November 2019, the Moscow Museum of Modern Art launched the exhibition "This Is Not a Book.
 Collection of Dmitriy Volkov.
 The story of a man, his art and library."
-This exhibition became a part of the museum’s educational program.
+This exhibition became a part of the museum's educational program.